 Choosing The Best Essential Oil Books

-It took me a some time and a few disappointments before I discovered which were the best essential oil books.
-I've chosen the ten best books on the subject and hopefully it will be a good place to start if you are trying to find the right book about essential oils for you.
+It took me some time and a few disappointments before I discovered which were the best essential oil books.
+I've chosen the ten best books on the subject and hopefully, it will be a good place to start if you are trying to find the right book for you.

-These are the best essential oil books in their field.
-They are reliable, understandable and accurate, written with authority and expertise.
-Some are practical, some inspirational and some add something new and exciting to the understanding and use of essential oils.
+These are the best essential oil books.
+They are reliable, understandable, accurate, and written with authority and expertise.
+Some are practical, some inspirational, and some add something new and exciting to the understanding and use of essential oils.

-A single essential oil book cannot cover everything, and to my knowledge there isn't one that has succeeded in doing that yet.
-This selection contains books about essential oils on all kinds of topics from essential oils treatments for children to books about using essential oils for magic in my collection.
-Some books are for beginners and some are more suited to the experienced.
+A single essential oil book cannot cover everything, and to my knowledge, there isn't one that has succeeded in doing that yet.
+This selection contains books about essential oils on all kinds of topics from treatments for children to magic.
+Some books are for beginners, and some are more suited to the experienced.
 By combining a few of these books, all the information and inspiration you will ever need will be at hand.

 This is a perfect book about essential oils for beginners.
-If you want to get stuck in straight away and make up blends and simple treatments for yourself this is the book for you!
+If you want to get started straight away making blends and simple treatments for yourself, this is the book for you!

-There's not a lot of background information, so you would need to get that from another book, but for anyone who is impatient to get started making lovely fragrant mixes for the bath, the bedroom and the kitchen, this is the one to get.
+There's not a lot of background information, so you would need to get that from another book, but for anyone who is impatient to get started making lovely fragrant mixes for the bath, bedroom, and kitchen, this is the one to get.